-An independent study contract must be obtained from the Registrar's Office, signed by the faculty member, and returned to the Registrar's Office before the end of add/drop week.
+An independent study contract request can be made online at aubg.empower-xl.com or through the Registrar's Office.
+They must be approved by the faculty member and the Dean of Faculty before the end of add/drop week.
 Also, the appropriate department chair must approve a course or project description, and a copy of that description must be submitted to the Dean of Faculty.
 The description must include an outline of the subject, a schedule of meetings, and a method of grading.
 Independent studies must incorporate at least two graded assignments and must meet for at least one hour per week.